mikewideman/erlangmud/README.md

 * `drink <potion>`: Drink a potion in the room to restore lost health.
 Specify the potion by typing its name.

+## Running the Game

-## Starting the Server
+### Starting the Server

-Right now, the processes can run inside erlang shells.
+The game must currently be run from the erlang shell (`erl`, `werl` etc.)

-Start one shell, which we will call the server.
+Start one shell, which we will call the server:

 	erl -sname server

-If you have not already done so, compile everything
+If you have not already done so, compile everything:

 	make:all().

-And start the server process
+And start the server process:

 	server:start().

 The Dungeon will automatically start up a basic game.

-## Connecting to the Server
+### Connecting to the Server

-Now start a second shell, which we will call a client
+Now start a second shell, which we will call a client:

 	erl -sname client1
 	client:start().

-You may start more clients if you wish.
+You will be prompted to enter a username and a host.
+The name `server` is registered for the server process, so you may specify `server@<hostname>`.

-## Game Configuration
+### Game Configuration

+The game configuration is available in `dungeon.conf`.
+The configuration file must contain a series of `#room{}` records, one on each line.
+If you desire to modify it, study the `room.erl` module, where you will find the `#room{}` record.

+The configuration file is loaded by the `dungeon.erl` module when the server is started.